ElliottDylan60/CS446-Project/README.md

 ## Problem Description

 CWU’s website is a pain to navigate and understand.
 The User’s goal when visiting these pages is to find the information they are looking for.
+This website will offer a place for our users to read class descriptions and learning outcomes and find when classes are available.

 ## Users

-Our users are CWU students, or staff, looking for CS major requirements.
+Our users are CWU students, or staff, looking for CS curriculum requirements.

 ## Typical tasks

 A user can select what site they have already taken to get an idea of what to take next A user can easily find other major requirements
-A user can see what classes are currently being offered
+A user can see what classes are currently being offered A user can make an academic plan based on upcoming classes A user can learn mor about what a class teaches, such as description and learning outcomes

 ## Proposed programs